justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/managing-channels/README.md

 # Managing Channels

 This article describes how to manage Channels in Liferay Commerce.
-Out of the box, Channels are assigned in a 1:1 relationship with sites.
+Out-of-the-box, Channels are assigned in a 1:1 relationship with sites.
 To learn more about the using Channels in Liferay Commerce, see: [Introduction to Channels](../introduction-to-channels/README.md).

 ## Adding a New Channel